Gabriela-Nunez/Gabriela-Nunez/README.md

 🌐 I have a strong desire to explore various aspects of the tech field and constantly expand my knowledge and skills.
 With a curious mind and a determination to solve complex problems, I'm eager to contribute to innovative projects and make a positive impact on the digital landscape.

-💬 I specialize in crafting responsive and visually appealing websites.
-I love working on the front lines of web development, transforming designs into pixel-perfect, interactive websites that captivate users and drive engagement.
+💬 I specialize on the front lines of web development and some experience in back-end technologies.

 ⚡ Beyond coding, I have a few passions that keep me energized.
 I'm an avid reader and can recommend some great books if you're looking for a captivating read.
 When I'm not immersed in tech, you'll often find me indulging in my love for bullet journaling, where I combine creativity and organization.